octoprobe/octohub4/kicad/tentacle_v0.5/README_kicad.md

 ### In pcb - final check and final commit

-Menu `Tools -> Update PCB from Schematic`, only one error `Error: Multiple footprings found for 'PB101'`

 Menu `Tools -> Cleanup Tracks & Vias`, select all,  `Build Changes`, No violatons

 Menu `Inspect -> Design Rules Chacker`, check `Refill all zones`, button `Run DRC .
 No errors, no warnings.